gikashvili-giorgi/Archiver/README.md

 ---

 ## Troubleshooting
-- Ensure Chrome is up to date if you encounter browser errors.
+- Ensure Browser is up to date if you encounter browser errors.
 - Check `settings.json` for typos or invalid values.
 - For issues with dependencies, try reinstalling with `pip install -r requirements.txt`.